 Kido is a children's brand connecting diverse millennial families who are looking to raise a better generation.
 We sell multicultural children's books, apparel representing kids of color and social justice issues, and we host events to unite families in an otherwise segregated Chicago.

-Black women entrepreneurs face greater obstacles to accessing the capital and resources needed to launch and grow their businesses.
-Visa and IFundWomen are doing their part to remove barriers and level the playing field.
+Visa is doing their part to remove barriers and level the playing field.
 Now, you have an opportunity to put your money where your mouth is and support these founders.